Print shows New York Herald editor James Gordon Bennett, holding

 Anarchists; Guerrillas; Bombings; Dynamite; Gorilla; O’Donovan Rossa, Jeremiah, 1831-1915

-Illustration shows "Britannia" standing on the left, holding
+"Britannia" stands on the left, holding "Concessions to

-"Concessions to Ireland" and "Hibernia" standing on the right in a
+Ireland," and "Hibernia" stands on the right in a militant pose.

-militant pose; between them is a nasty looking man with two
+Between them is a nasty looking man with two "Dynamite" bombs slung

 Britannia (Symbolic character); Autonomy and independence movements; International relations--Foreign countries; Women's clothing--Symbolic aspects; Anarchism; Dynamite; Stereotypes (Social psychology); Great Britain; Ireland

-Illustration shows Whitelaw Reid, in the dark shadows of a
+Whitelaw Reid, in the dark shadows of a street, pours alcohol

-street, pouring alcohol from a large jug labeled "Tribune Tonic
+from a large jug labeled "Tribune Tonic Crooked Campaign Brand"

-Puck's "Independent" Party figure is walking down the street with
+Party figure is walking down the street with Grover Cleveland.

 Presidents--Elections; Anarchists; Political corruption; Reid, Whitelaw, 1837-1912; Elkins, Stephen B. (Stephen Benton), 1841-1911; Cleveland, Grover, 1837-1908

-Illustration shows Jeremiah O'Donovan Rossa and Johann J. Most
+Jeremiah O'Donovan Rossa and Johann J. Most are shocked by

-shocked by sudden attempts of violence against them.
-At their feet
+sudden attempts of violence against them.
+At their feet are

 "Sacrifice Women Children and Everybody - Anything to Raise